-This new service is part of an extended access service commissioned by South Lincolnshire Clinical Commissioning Group, and covers the hours between 6.30pm-8pm weekdays and time on Saturdays and Sundays.
+This new service is part of an extended access service commissioned by South Lincolnshire Clinical Commissioning Group, and covers the hours between 6.30pm - 8pm weekdays and 9am - 12 noon on Saturdays and Sundays.
 It will also include appointments being available on bank holidays and across Easter, Christmas and New Year.

 There are hubs in the following locations across the CCG area:

 - Market Deeping